gswallow/kubernetes-talk/README.md

 - As a volume, which can be mounted by a container in a pod
 - By kubelet, when pulling images for a pod

+Honestly, secrets aren't really that secure.
+Then again, nothing in the container age is secure.

 #### Config maps
+Config maps are like secrets, except they're not in anyway secret.
+You mount a config map like you would mount a volume in a container.

 #### Deployments
 The [deployment object](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) is the most common object you will work with on a k8s cluster.